Yuxi2910/PredictiveModelling_Project/README.md

 # Forecasting Unemployment Insurance Claims in the US

 ## Overview
-This repository contains a comprehensive modeling framework aimed at forecasting monthly Initial Claims (IC) and Continued Claims (CC) for unemployment insurance (UI) in the United States.
+This repository contains a comprehensive modeling framework aimed at forecasting monthly Initial Claims (IC) and Continued Claims (CC) for unemployment insurance (UI) in the United States, stemming from 1971 to 2024.
 It is a group project that utilized various predictive models and R language is used as the main tool.
 Accurate forecasting of UI claims is vital for informed policy-making, resource allocation, and labor market assessment.

 ## Objective
 The primary goal is to evaluate and compare various statistical and machine learning methods to improve predictive accuracy by incorporating diverse economic, labor market, and financial indicators.